 They are usually mountains, deserts, or tropical in nature.
 Meanwhile, counties in the northern states, a few Mountain states, and the state of Alaska have more yearly snowfall.
 These areas are marked in blue on the map.

 Measuring snowfall by state, data from this news map shows that Vermont is the snowiest state.
-People love Florida because it normally doesn’t get cold and it typically doesn’t snow so they move to Florida from states like Vermont that’s located in the northeast, the state has an average snowfall of 89 inches per year.
+People love Florida because it normally doesn’t get cold and it typically doesn’t snow so they move to Florida from states like Vermont that are located in the northeast, the state has an average snowfall of 89 inches per year.

 Excluding Hawaii, which gets no snowfall at all, Florida is the least snowy state, with only 0.01 inches of snow as the average per year.

-According to NOAA data reports that the snowiest city in the U.S. is Syracuse, New York, with an average snowfall of 123 inches.
+According to NOAA data reports the snowiest city in the U.S. is Syracuse, New York, with an average snowfall of 123 inches.

 What is a Flash Flood Warning?